-After graduating this year from the London School of Garden Design with Distinction and the college award for the top student of 2019, I am now amalgamating the two parts of me: art, design and creativity with my passion for nature and human interaction with their surroundings
+After graduating in July 2019 from the London School of Garden Design with Distinction and the college award for the top student of 2019, I have now joined the design team of Artisan in Bristol.
+I am now amalgamating the two parts of me: art, design and creativity with my passion for nature and human interaction with their surroundings.

 I graduated from London College of Garden Design with Distinction and the college award for Top Student 2019.